Musicals101.com

 b.
 Feb.
 9, 1892 (Brooklyn, NY) - d.
 Mar.
 18, 1978 (Stamford, CT)

 This gifted actress was a descendant of American folk legend Daniel Boone.
 Wood's father encouraged her musical ambitions, and as a teenager she studied with the famed soprano Calve.
-She made her Broadway debut in the chorus of Victor Herbert's Naughty Marrietta (1910) at age 16, and appeared in several lesser operettas before winning raves starring as Ottilie in the hit Maytime (1917).
-With co-star Charles Purcell, she introduced Sigmund Romberg's "Will You Remember?" ("Sweetheart, sweetheart, sweetheart!")
-Five foot six with a porcelain complexion and striking blue eyes, Wood's versatility and solid professionalism led to starring roles in many more musicals and straight plays in both London and New York.
+At age 16, she made her Broadway debut in the chorus of Victor Herbert's Naughty Marrietta (1910).
+Wood won raves creating the lead role of Ottilie in Sigmund Romberg's hit operetta Maytime (1917), in which she and co-star Charles Purcell introduced "Will You Remember?" ("Sweetheart, sweetheart, sweetheart!")
+Five foot six with a porcelain complexion and striking blue eyes, Wood's versatility and solid professionalism led to starring roles in many musicals and straight plays in both London and New York.

-Noel Coward selected Wood to create the role of Sarah Millick in the original London production of Bitter Sweet (1929), where she introduced "Zigeuner" and "The Bitter Sweet Waltz" ("I'll See You Again").
+Noel Coward selected Wood to create the lead role of Sarah Millick in the original London production of Bitter Sweet (1929), where she introduced "Zigeuner" and "The Bitter Sweet Waltz" ("I'll See You Again").
 She later starred in the first Broadway cast of Coward's comedy Blithe Spirit, and won nationwide fame as the mother in the long-running American TV series I Remember Mama (1949-1957).
-Wood is probably best remembered as the indomitable Mother Abbess in the film version of The Sound of Music (1965), for which she received an Academy Award nomination.
-Ironically, her once-glorious voice was no longer up to the demands of "Climb Ev'ry Mountain," and her singing had to be dubbed.
+Wood is best remembered as the indomitable Mother Abbess in the film version of The Sound of Music (1965), a performance which brought her an Academy Award nomination.
+Ironically, her once-glorious voice was no longer up to the demands of "Climb Ev'ry Mountain," and her singing had to be dubbed by soprano Margery McKay.
+After several appearances as a doctor on the US television soap opera One Life to Live in 1968, Wood enjoyed an extended retirement before dying of a cerebral hemorrhage at age 86.

 Yeston, Maury